youwen5/youwen5/README.md

 </picture>

+I'm Youwen.
+You can visit me at [youwen.dev](https://youwen.dev) or [at my (currently sparse) blog](https://blog.youwen.dev).

-I like to do math and sometimes code in my free time.
+I do math and sometimes code in my free time.
 My primary occupation, of course, is ricing my sprawling Arch Linux system and Neovim setup.
 This takes up the vast majority of my time.

 I formerly did web development before I realized that the internet was pure bloat and so I excised it from my life.
 Now, I'm a recovering TypeScript addict recently converted to the Church of Haskell and learning category theory.